sarahikeda/weatherwhenever/README.md

 - /forecast/daily (http://openweathermap.org/forecast16)
 ​

-### We always respond in JSON and metrics.
+We always respond in JSON and metrics
-we also don’t support these features of the openweathermap API:
+We also don’t support these features of the openweathermap API:

 - Bulk downloading
 - Search Accuracy (like/accuracy)